MBAZA-NLP/community.website/README.md

 ### Prerequisites

-To be honest, there are no pre-requisite :)
+To be honest, there are no pre-requisite apart from joining our <a href="https://join.slack.com/t/mbazanlpcommunity/shared_invite/zt-1e5mxv2x2-XH25edKoZ4tFZou4SvLsQA">slack channel</a>

 <!-- ROADMAP -->